Understanding blepharitis and dry eye

 up to six weeks to reach its maximum effect.
 You may need it for six months or longer.

-6. Treating Demodex mite infestation: Cliradex and Oust Demodex in clinic and self-treatment
+6. Treating Demodex mite infestation: Blephademodex, Cliradex and Oust Demodex in clinic and self-treatment

-Cliradex is an extract of Tea Tree Oil called 4-Terpineol with strong anti-Demodex activity.
+Blephademodex and Cliradex contain an extract of Tea Tree Oil called 4-Terpineol with strong anti-Demodex activity.
 Oust Demodex is based on Tea Tree Oil.
-I apply their fortified versions directly to the eyelids for a few minutes in clinic under direct observation.
-They come also as a self-treatment towlette and foam respectively, for wiping the face and eyelids once or twice daily usually for three months.
+They come as a self-treatment towlette or foam, for wiping the face and eyelids once or twice daily usually for three months.
 A doctor’s prescription is not needed.

 7. Treating Demodex mite infestation: Ivermectin and Metronidazole tablets

 I prescribe short courses of these agents to treat Demodex infestation of the eyelashes and meibomian glands.
 Metronidazole is a commonly used antibiotic.
 Ivermectin is an effective antiparasitic agent whose discoverers were awarded the Nobel Prize for Medicine in 2015.
 It has been very widely used since 1981 to treat many parasitic diseases.
 The use of Ivermectin tablets to treat blepharitis is unlicensed in the UK, but this does not mean it is ineffective and Ivermectin tablets have an excellent safety profile.
 You will be interested to learn that Ivermectin cream is licensed to treat Demodex in Rosacea (the trade name is Soolantra).

 8. Cleaning the eyelid margin: Blephex